-U.S. Environmental Protection Agency Water Enforcement & Compliance Assurance Branch Attention: Branch Chief - ECW-15J 77 West Jackson Boulevard Chicago, Illinois 60604
+Attention: Branch Chief - ECW-15J 77 West Jackson Boulevard Chicago, Illinois 60604

-The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times; if the noncompliance has not been corrected; the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+The report shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times), and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+EPA may also require permittees to electronically submit reports not related to combined sewer overflows, sanitary sewer overflows, or bypass events under this section.
 The Permit Issuing Authority may verbally waive the written report, on a case-by-case basis, when the oral report is made.